 By cultivating connections in the community, Partesi was able to paint a mural for a local community youth center, get involved with Habitat for Humanity, and work in local schools.

 “All of these opportunities led to where I am today,” Partesi said.

 During her time at Castleton, she was also able to paint one of the heARTs of Rutland, a community street project that celebrated the people and pride in Rutland.

 “Being part of a community art project was life-changing and helped me meet a lot of area artists,” she said.

-Partesi is currently working toward a master’s degree in Art Administration from Castleton University.
+Partesi moved on to a master’s degree in Art Administration from Castleton University.
 She chose to continue her education at Castleton because she enjoys the flexibility of an online program and the availability of professors.